spateria/ISEMO/README.md

 # ISEMO
 Multi-agent Reinforcement Learning in Spatial Domain Tasks using Inter Subtask Empowerment Rewards.

-Please refer to ISEMO_SW_doc.pdf for details and instructions.
+Please refer to ISEMO_SW_Doc.pdf for details and instructions.